UMaine-New-Media-105/lab-9-justinsardano/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/xr2RtvyI) https://editor.p5js.org/justin.sardano/sketches/Z3rbJ-tn3 For the first part, I just had to mirror the x information, and replace it for the y.
-I then added or subtracted the radius of the circle from the width and height, so the edge of the ball would hit.
+I then added or subtracted the radius of the circle from the width and height, so the edge of the ball would hit. https://editor.p5js.org/justin.sardano/sketches/LRK0Gmiac For this part of the assignment, I created 50 balls that bounched randomly off of the canvas walls.
+I did this by creating a class, which had the information for the movement and depiction of the object, and then I created loops to create 50 singular objects.